 By Author John Purtell

 Prague is a beautiful old city in the Czech Republic.
 It was largely undamaged in World War II, so it’s full of original history and character.
 It was founded in the 9th century, but really grew in the 14th century when many of the current structures were built.
-The city itself has about 1.3 million people, making it just a bit bigger than Charlotte, North Carolina.
+It has the second oldest astronomical clock in the world.

 Like many European cities, many of the streets are reserved for pedestrians during the day and evening.
 Delivery trucks often come late night to stock the businesses.
 There are cafes and shops on the sidewalk.
 It’s a nice change from cars everywhere in American Cities.